Turee/kickstart-your-graphql-api-with-hasura/readme.md

 ## Conclusion

 I have thought about using some kind of CRUD generator in my backend stacks for a while.
 Hasura feels like a solid choice for accelerating your backend development.
 It has a solid code base written with Haskell (which i'm fan of).
-Haskell focuses on correctness, which will be an asset when implementing something like Hasura.
+Haskell focuses on correctness and performance, which are assets when implementing something like Hasura.

 Hasura definitely has it's uses in my future backend stacks.
 Nobody enjoys writing simple CRUD endpoints after all.
-I'm sure our clients will appreciate for not having to pay for work that can be automated.
+Also, i'm sure that our clients will appreciate not having to pay for work that can be automated.

-Added bonus is that you get to watch changes in the database using GraphQL subscriptions.
-This makes implementing real time apps a breeze!